Skrub: machine learning for dataframes

 Jérôme Dockès, Guillaume Lemaitre, Riccardo Cappuzzo

 In the tutorial we will teach how to use skrub to easily tackle datasets that would be challenging to analyze using only scikit-learn.
+In this regards, we show how skrub can be combined with scikit-learn to address some time series forecasting use case.

-Finally, we will conclude with a brief summary of ongoing development and future enhancements to skrub.
+We conclude with a brief summary of ongoing development and future enhancements to skrub.